Looking for a healthy alternative to soda? This refreshing fermented pineapple and raspberry water kefir recipe is good

 - ½ cup pineapple

 - organic sugar 1 teaspoon per jar, for carbonated method only

-- Strain prepared water kefir into a large jar (like this) to remove grains.
+Strain prepared water kefir into a large jar to remove grains.
 Set grains aside.
 (See here for how to make water kefir.)

 If you prefer a fizzy drink, pour 12 ounces of water kefir into these grolsh style bottles.